Dido discography

-The discography of Dido, a British pop singer, consists of five studio albums, one demo album (Odds & Ends), two extended plays, 30 singles, and one video album.
+The discography of Dido, a British pop singer, consists of six studio albums, one demo album (Odds & Ends), two extended plays, 31 singles, and one video album.
 She debuted in 1993, performing and touring with trip hop group Faithless.
 In 1997, she began composing solo material and signed a recording contract with Arista Records in the United States.

 No Angel, Dido's debut album, was released in June 1999.
 The following year, rapper Eminem sampled the song "Thank You" in his song "Stan".
 "Stan" reached number one in the United Kingdom and was certified platinum.
 The success of the single introduced Dido and No Angel to a worldwide audience.
 No Angel, composed of pop, rock and electronica songs, reached number one and was certified platinum ten times in the UK.
 In the US, the album reached number four and was certified platinum four times.
 The record experienced international success; it sold over 15 million albums.
 It produced seven singles, three of which reached the top twenty in the UK.
 In 2002, the album won a BRIT Award for Best British Album.

-Life for Rent, Dido's second album, was released in September 2003.
+Her second album, Life for Rent, was released in September 2003.
 The album reached number one and went platinum nine times in the UK.
 It reached number four in the US and was certified double platinum.
 Life for Rent sold 13 million records and produced four top forty singles.
 In 2004, the album's lead single "White Flag" won a BRIT Award for Best British Single and an Ivor Novello Award for International Hit of the Year.
 Safe Trip Home, Dido's third album, was released in November 2008.
 It reached number two in the UK and number thirteen in the US.
 "Don't Believe in Love" was released as the lead single from the album in October 2008, becoming a modest hit in the United Kingdom, charting at number 54 on the UK Singles Chart; the song also charted in Austria, Belgium, Italy, the Netherlands and Switzerland.